-- A. The District and the Union agree that they will not discriminate against any employee by reason of race, creed, age, color, gender, national origin, ancestry, economic status, pregnancy, physical appearance, religious belief, marital status, gender identity, sexual orientation, or mental, physical or sensory disability. - B. The Union agrees with and supports the concept of Affirmative Action.
+- A. The District and the Union agree that they will not discriminate against any employee by reason of race, creed, age, color, gender, national origin, ancestry, economic status, pregnancy, physical appearance, religious belief, marital status, gender identity, gender expression, sexual orientation, veterans' status, mental, physical or sensory disability, the use of a service animal by a person with a disability except in order to meet a bona fide occupational qualification or as otherwise provided by law.
+This agreement shall be interpreted to permit the reasonable accommodation of persons with disabilities as required by state or federal law, including the Americans with Disabilities Act (ADA). - B. The Union agrees with and supports the concept of Affirmative Action.
 Therefore, the parties mutually agree to use their best efforts to ensure that this Agreement will not be in conflict with, or inconsistent with Title VII, Title IX of the Civil Rights Act of 1964 and/or Washington State Statutes.